 Location: At the Historic Coast Guard Station on First St.

 Ideal for: The quickest and easiest access to sand and sun

-In a nutshell: Taking its name from the adjacent historic building now occupied by the soon-to-be World War II Home Front Museum, Coast Guard Station offers the most parking on the island, and the best access to the entirety of East Beach.
+In a nutshell: Taking its name from the adjacent historic building now occupied by the World War II Home Front Museum, Coast Guard Station offers the most parking on the island, and the best access to the entirety of East Beach.

 Location: 1350 Ocean Blvd.

 Ideal for: Families looking for sun, and then a little shade for the kiddos to play in

 In a nutshell: With its tall stands of trees and a super-fun playground, Massengale Park is a popular access point to East Beach for families.

 Beaches on Little St. Simons Island and Sea Island

 The beaches on Little St. Simons Island and Sea Island will have even the most experienced beach-goers swooning.
 Draped with gilded sand and backed by elegant dunes, they are as photogenic as beaches come.

 They are, however, mostly private, with their access restricted to resort guests or those joining a naturalist tour.
 Here’s the lowdown: